 While the idea of joint parenting has become more popular in recent years, men must still face a system that often seems to be stacked against them.
 Fathers are less likely to get custody of their minor children and even those with custody rarely get child support.
 Since fathers are more likely to pay child support they must deal with child support enforcement agencies that in many cases are hostile towards them.

-An Attorney You can Trust
+An Attorney You Can Trust

-In the middle of stressful or complicated divorce, it is important that you turn to a divorce attorney you can trust to protect your rights.
+In the middle of a stressful or complicated divorce, it is important that you turn to a divorce attorney you can trust to protect your rights.
 The lawyer you choose must be able to help you achieve a fair settlement that allows you to be in your child’s life.
 The team at Hunter Morris Attorney at Law understands how difficult your situation is and we work with you to get things resolved in a timely manner.
 With a conveniently located Greenville office, we are here when you are ready to discuss your case and get answers to your legal questions.
 Contact us to schedule an initial consultation today so that we can begin providing you with the assistance you need.